What Should You Do After a Car Accident That Is Not Your Fault in New York?

 After an accident, the very first thing you should do is call for emergency services.
 The sooner you get any injuries treated by a medical professional, the sooner you can begin recovery.
 Getting medical attention will also help you begin to assess the extent of your injuries to calculate damages.
 You should also begin assessing the extent of other damages, like repairs to your vehicle, time away from work, and your emotional trauma.
 It is also important to start considering your own actions leading up to the accident in preparation for arguments regarding comparative negligence.

 After an accident, you may feel overwhelmed and unsure about what to do next.
 Our New York City car accident lawyers are here to help guide you through this difficult time.
 Our team can help you figure out damages and prove fault for the collision.
-Schedule a free, confidential legal consultation at The Carrion Law Firm by calling (718) 841-0083.
+Schedule a free, confidential legal consultation with the Flushing personal injury lawyers at The Carrion Law Firm by calling (718) 841-0083.

 What To Do After Another Driver Causes an Accident in New York

 After an accident, someone should contact emergency serves to report the collision.
 Depending on the severity of your crash, it might not be possible for you to make that call.
 A passenger, the other driver, or a passerby may end up calling for help.
 Emergency medical services and law enforcement may need to come to the scene and provide aid.

 It is important to get medical attention right away, even if you think you do not need it.
 It is not unheard of for accident survivors to insist they do not need a doctor because they feel fine, but in reality, have unseen injuries they are unaware of.
 Speaking with the police is also important.
 However, you should be careful about what you say to them.
 Any statements that indicate fault could be used against you.
 Avoid saying things like, “I can’t believe I did that,” or “This is all my fault, I’m so sorry.”